-Onion (Allium cepa L.) is grown with shallow (<0.15 m) SDI systems in several areas of the U.S., particularly in the Pacific Northwest states of Oregon and Washington.
-In many respects, these systems are very similar to DI production, and often the SDI systems are replaced annually for this higher-value crop.
-The current commercial use of SDI for onions is focused primarily on increasing the fraction of larger onions that can command a premium market price and has a much smaller focus on water conservation (Shock et al., 2013a; Peters, 2015).
+Onion (Allium cepa L.) is grown with shallow (< 0.15 m) SDI systems in several areas of the United States, particularly in the Pacific Northwest states of Oregon and Washington.
+In many respects these systems are very similar to DI production and often the SDI systems are replaced annually for this higher value crop.
+The current commercial use of SDI for onions is focused primarily on increasing the fraction of larger onions that can command a premium market price and has a much smaller focus on water conservation (Shock, et al., 2013a, Peters, 2015).

-System Comparisons for Onion
+System comparisons for onion

-Only four studies were found in the literature that allowed equal or nearly equal comparisons of onion yield under SDI and alternative irrigation systems.
+Only four studies were found that in the literature that allowed equal or nearly equal comparisons of onion yield under SDI and alternative irrigation systems.
 Increased soil water availability and reduced soil strength on soils wetted by SDI were contributing factors in higher onion yields on a fine sandy loam soil in India (Abrol and Dixit, 1972).
-The authors found that SDI onion yields were 24% greater, average diameter was 7% greater, and irrigation was 7% less than with the best check-basin surface irrigation method.
-When compared to check-basin surface irrigation with the same total irrigation amount, SDI onion yield and diameter were 70% and 25% greater, respectively.
-In a study in California on a silty loam soil, no statistical differences in onion yield and water use relationships for SDI and DI were reported (Hanson and May, 2003b).
-At the highest irrigation level (120% of baseline amount), DI had numerically 7% greater total yield, 13% less colossal yield, and 16% greater jumbo yield than SDI.
-In comparison, for the driest irrigation treatment, SDI had numerically 10% greater total yield, 316% greater colossal yield, and 6% less jumbo yield.
-SDI produced 48% more colossal, 28% more jumbo, and 32% fewer medium-sized onions than furrow irrigation in a two-year study on a clay loam soil in Colorado (Halvorson et al., 2008).
-The authors concluded that SDI could improve the economic returns as well as the irrigation and N use efficiencies of Colorado onion production systems.
+They found SDI onion yields were 24% greater, average diameter was 7% greater and irrigation was 7% less than the best check basin surface irrigation method.
+When compared to check basin surface irrigation method with the same total irrigation amount, SDI onion yield and diameter were 70 and 25% greater, respectively.
+In a study in California on a silty loam soil, no statistical differences in onion yield/water use relationships for SDI and DI were reported (Hanson and May, 2003b).
+At the highest irrigation level (120% of baseline amount) DI numerically had 7% greater total yield, 13% less colossal and 16% greater jumbo yield than SDI.
+In comparison for the driest irrigation treatment, SDI numerically had 10% greater total yield, 316% greater colossal yield, and 6% less jumbo yield.
+SDI produced 48% more colossal, 28% more jumbo, and 32% less medium-sized onions than furrow irrigation in a two-year study on a clay loam soil in Colorado (Halvorson, et al., 2008).
+They concluded that SDI could improve economic returns, and irrigation and nitrogen use efficiencies of Colorado onion production systems.
 On a silt loam soil in eastern Oregon, Feibert et al. (1995) found SDI onion yield to be 5% and 19% greater for sprinkler and furrow irrigation, respectively.
-Since that time, shallow SDI (approx. 0.10 m depth) for onion has steadily increased in eastern Oregon and was anticipated to reach 50% of the irrigated onion area by 2013 (Shock et al., 2013a).
-Extensive research on SDI onion in this region along with grower guidelines were summarized by Shock et al. (2013a, 2013b).
+Since that time, shallow (approximately 0.10 m depth) SDI for onion has steadily grown in eastern Oregon and was anticipated to reach 50% of the irrigated onion area by 2013 (Shock et al., 2013a).
+Extensive research on SDI onion in this region along with grower guidelines have been summarized by Shock et al., (2013a and b).